 2) Steam Pump versus Heat Pump

-In Rittinger’s steam pump energy is retrieved from the vapor, after (another part of the) vapor has been put into a state by compression that allows for condensation at rather high temperatures.
+In Rittinger’s steam pump energy is extracted from the vapor, after (another part of the) vapor has been put into a state by compression that allows for condensation at rather high temperatures.
 So the vapor is both ‘the environment’ as well as the ‘refrigerant’ here.

 Modern systems using mechanical vapor compression are open and deliver salt continuously (Rittinger’s system used a closed vessel opened regularly to collect the salt – so overall it was also open in a sense): Brine is fed in – salt and water leaves the system.
 However, it is not uncommon in engineering thermodynamics to compare on open system with an equivalent closed system.
 E.g. a gas turbine (jet engine) is open, but nonetheless similar to a theoretical model system with connected inlet and outlet.
 The open steam pump can be converted into a closed system by inserting the missing expansion valve theoretically.